project-samples/go-active-mq-sample/README.md

 ### Similar libraries for nodejs
 We also provide these libraries to support nodejs:
-- [activemq](https://www.npmjs.com/package/activemq), combine with [mq-one](https://www.npmjs.com/package/mq-one) for nodejs.
-Example is at [activemq-sample](https://github.com/typescript-tutorial/activemq-sample)
+- [activemq](https://www.npmjs.com/package/activemq), to wrap and simplify [amqplib](https://www.npmjs.com/package/amqplib), combine with [mq-one](https://www.npmjs.com/package/mq-one) for nodejs.
+Example is at [activemq-sample](https://github.com/typescript-tutorial/activemq-sample).